Your fish tank’s water looks somewhat cloudy and at this point, mechanical filtration seems like a good idea.

 In aquatic systems mechanical filtration is used to capture fine water-polluting particles.
-These can result in unsightly or even hazardous water quality.
+These particles can lead to unsightly or even hazardous water quality.
 In an aquarium, it makes sense to implement filter floss for the following reasons:

-Truth is you’ll have those in the aquarium anyway, whether you choose to circulate them or not.
-They will just be more spread out.
+They will just be more spread out and the beneficial nitrifying bacteria in the tank will take care of them either way.
 By collecting the detritus and periodically removing the floss you are actually doing more about filtration than without it.

-Another impressive outcome of using filter floss I found is that I don’t really need to wash my other filter media.
+Another impressive benefit of using filter floss I found is that I don’t really need to wash my other filter media.

 The floss does almost all the filtration.

 I rarely find myself rinsing the media where the beneficial bacteria live.

 By having filter floss, I clean or change my other filter media, perhaps, twice or three times a year.
 What a relief…